Marchhill/exhibition-inference/hardwareInterface/README.md

 - Note down the positions of the anchors **relative to the room origin**.
 It is vital that these positions are relative to the room origin for the system to work correctly and the data generated to still be compatible with old data (with the old anchor positions).
 - Configure the anchors using the configuration script
 - Place the anchors in the room according to the positions noted down before
-- Navigate to `http://127.0.0.1:8000/admin` (after starting the server - process described in the passive.py section above)
+- Navigate to `http://<IP address of Pi>/admin` (after starting the server - process described in the passive.py section above)
 - Configure the bounds using the *My actions* section on the right.
 These bounds correspond to the dimensions of the room (the area in which we want to track people) **relative to the room origin**